 As a leading Criminal Defense Attorney in Springfield MO, I make a regular habit of reviewing and interpreting current case law.
-As a former Greene County Prosecutor, I understand how imporant knowing both sides of the table for my clients.
-My expereience, and my dedication to staying current with Missouri law and cases, give my clients a unique and powerful defense.
+As a former Greene County Prosecutor, I understand how important knowing both sides of the table for my clients.
+My experience, and my dedication to staying current with Missouri law and cases, give my clients a unique and powerful defense.

 Check out these blog posts for more insight into current cases and how I offer solid criminal defense strategies in Springfield, MO:

-Have you or loved one been impacted by drug possession charge or felony drug possession and need criminal defense.
-Allow experienced criminal defense attorneys help you stand up for your rights.
-Call 417-882-2522 or click below for a free initial consultation.
+Have you or a loved one been impacted by a drug possession charge or felony drug possession and need criminal defense?
+Allow experienced criminal defense attorneys to help you stand up for your rights.
+Call 417-882-2522 or contact us for a free initial consultation.